Fathers Rights in Arizona

-More often than not, these fathers regret that decision and have to pay an attorney to undo the mistake they made.
-We have represented many fathers who have put themselves in this situation and, although we have been successful in undoing the mistake, it often comes at a higher cost than if the father had not given up their fathers rights in Arizona.
+More often than not, these parents regret that decision and have to pay an attorney to undo the mistake they made.
+We have represented many fathers who have put themselves in this situation and, although we have managed to undo the mistake, it often comes at a higher cost than if the father had not given up their fathers rights in Arizona.

-Courts have granted child custody orders in Arizona giving both parents equal parenting time and joint legal decision making.
-They generally grant such orders when you can prove you are available to personally care for your children during your parenting time and there has not been a history of significant domestic violence, substance abuse, mental health disorders that impact your ability to parent your children or child abuse or neglect by you.
+Courts have granted child custody orders in Arizona giving both parents equal parenting time and joint legal decision-making.
+They generally issue such orders when you can prove you are available to personally care for your children during your parenting time and there has not been a history of significant domestic violence, substance abuse, mental health disorders that impact your ability to parent your children or child abuse or neglect by you.

 Although every parent’s circumstances are different, it is believed that it is in the children’s best interests to spend as much time with each parent as possible.
 Enforcing your fathers’ rights in Arizona, therefore, becomes much less about making the mistakes discussed above and more about being the best father you can be for your children.
 Your children need you to be strong and make the best decisions in your Arizona divorce or child custody case to ensure they spend as much time with you as possible.
 Do not allow an overly aggressive and zealous attorney to destroy your chance at prevailing in your case.